metomi/rose/sphinx/tutorial/rose/suites.rst

 The :rose:file:`rose-suite.conf` file is written in the same :ref:`format <tutorial-rose-configurations>` as the :rose:file:`rose-app.conf` file.
-It is used to configure:

 Its main configuration sections are:

 :rose:conf:`rose-suite.conf[env]`
    Environment variables for use by the whole suite.